Landsbokasafn/deduplicator/src/site/markdown/manual.md

 This is simply a fully qualified path to where you created the index.

-You can now run the crawl (assuming you've set the seeds and changed the `operatorContactUrl` and made any other general changes to the configuration that your crawl may require).
+You can now run the crawl, assuming you've set the seeds and changed the `operatorContactUrl` and made any other general changes to the configuration that your crawl may require.

 This profile is based on the one that ships with Heritrix 3.3.0.
 To see exactly what has been modified, you could diff the two.
 Most of the changes are, however, a bit down the file where it says "DeDuplicator module defined".
 There are also a few tweaks here and there, such as enabling extra info in crawl logs (see further) and surfacing the DeDuplicator report.